HOME | UTILITIES | MYGOV | CODE OF ORDINANCES | COUNCIL AGENDA | JOBS | CONNECT

 Main Fax: (512) 332-8829

-This page covers permitting information for repairs and cleanup due to the February 2021 Winter Storms.
+This page covers permitting information for repairs and cleanup due to natural disaster or other emergencies.

-Need to make emergency repairs following the winter storms?
+Need to make emergency repairs following a disaster or other emergency?
 We want to help you get back to normal as quickly as possible.
 Work can begin right away on projects that present safety hazards in your home or business and a permit may be acquired after the emergency repair has begun.
 Inspections will need to be completed to ensure your emergency repairs meet code requirements.
 Some projects do not require permits (see below).
 Homeowners should save all receipts related to repair along with pictures of the damages and sections of pipe where leaks occurred in order to help with documentation for insurance claims or federal program assistance.

 Apply for permits using MyGov: https://public.mygov.us/bastrop_tx as you normally would.
 In the project description, include information about what makes it an emergency.
-The permit fee will be half the normal fee.
+The project may be eligible for discounted fees.